packwiz/packwiz-website/docs/tutorials/creating/adding-mods.md

-# Adding mods
+# Adding mods and resource packs
-To add mods to your modpack, you'll need `.toml` metadata files to define how to download the mods.
+To add external files to your modpack, such as mods and resource packs, you'll need `.pw.toml` metadata files to define how to download them.
 The `modrinth install` and `curseforge install` commands can automatically create these for you with all the necessary metadata!

 ## CurseForge and Modrinth
-Mods from CurseForge and Modrinth can be easily added with the `modrinth install` and `curseforge install` commands.
+Mods and resource packs from CurseForge and Modrinth can be easily added with the `modrinth install` and `curseforge install` commands.
 They can also be updated with the `packwiz update` command; pass `--all` to update all your mods at once.
 Mods can be passed in multiple forms to these commands:

 - `packwiz curseforge install indium` (by slug)
 - `packwiz curseforge install --category texture-packs unity` (by slug; category and game can be specified with the corresponding flags)